-All I/O transfers (read, write, test and set) made to an I/Odevice assigned to a particular device class are counted, collected and stored as a hexadecimal number in the ATF task completion or data overflow account records.
+All I/O transfers (read, write, test and set) made to an I/O device assigned to a particular device class are counted, collected and stored as a hexadecimal number in the ATF task completion or data overflow account records.
 These numbers are stored in the appropriate class category in the ATF.
-Each I/O class supported by the Accounting Facility occupies eight bytes The number of bytes transferred in each ATF account record. every time an I/O transfer occurs is counted and stored as a hexadecimal number in the ATF.
+Each I/O class supported by the Accounting Facility occupies eight bytes in each ATF account record.
+The number of bytes transferred every time an I/O transfer occurs is counted and stored as a hexadecimal number in the ATF.
 The count of I/O transfers can be displayed by the DISPLAY ACCOUNTING command.
-I/O transfer limits are established at MTM sysgen time by the IOTAB or UIOLIM macros (see Chapter 2) and can be overridden by the terminal user for (see batch jobs through the SIGNON command the 05/32 Multi-Terminal Monitor (MTM) Reference Manual).
+I/O transfer limits are established at MTM sysgen time by the IOTAB or UIOLIM macros and can be overridden by the terminal user for Chapter 2) (see batch jobs through the SIGNON command (see the OS/32Multi-Terminal Monitor (MTM) Reference Manual).